EventStore/EventStore/docs/server/configuration/security.md

 #### Default Stream Policy

-When the Stream Policy Plugin is run for the first time, it will create a default policy in the `$policies` stream.
+When the Stream Policy feature is run for the first time, it will create a default policy in the `$policies` stream.
 The default policy does the following
 - Grants public access to user streams (this excludes users in the `$ops` group).
 - Restricts system streams to the `$admins` group.